Q2 Investment outlook for advisors

 Dividend focused funds may underperform funds that do not limit their investment to dividend paying stocks.
 Stocks held by the fund may reduce or stop paying dividends, affecting the fund’s ability to generate income.

 Indexes are unmanaged, do not incur management fees, costs and expenses, and cannot be invested in directly.
+Diversification strategies do not ensure a profit and do not protect against losses in declining markets.

 This site is designed for U.S. residents.
 Non-U.S. residents are subject to country-specific restrictions.

-The Schwab Center for Financial Research (SCFR) is a division of Charles Schwab & Co., Inc. Articles attributed to SCFR are the opinions of employees of Charles Schwab & Co., Inc., Member SIPC and may not reflect the views of Schwab Asset Management®.
+The Schwab Center for Financial Research (SCFR) is a division of Charles Schwab & Co., Inc. Views attributed to SCFR are the opinions of employees of Charles Schwab & Co., Inc., Member SIPC and may not reflect the views of Schwab Asset Management®.

-0725-J0AX 1125-ZF9E
+0725-J0AX 0526-8NSJ